php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

 configured to only allow up to 3 mutual hugs, after which it will break the hug chain and return.

+4. An object whose mayHug() method is invoked MUST return a boolean representing its current willingness to engage in a hug with the Huggable passed as the first parameter.
+However, the return value is not a guarantee that future invocations will return the same result.

+5. An object MUST NOT take additional actions or modify state when mayHug() is invoked.

-4. An object MAY take additional actions, including modifying state, when hugged.
+6. An object MAY take additional actions, including modifying state, when hugged.
 A common example is to increment an internal happiness or satisfaction counter.

 ### GroupHuggable objects